truenas/documentation/content/TruenasApps/_index.md

 The primary mount volumes have two options:
 * **ixVolume** that creates a storage volume inside the **ix-apps** dataset.
 This is the default setting.
 * **Host Path** that allows you to select an existing dataset created for the application.
 Shows additional fields to select the path to the dataset and add the mount point.

+{{< hint type="information" title="ix-apps Dataset" >}}
+The **ix-apps** dataset is for internal use only.

+TrueNAS systems with applications deployed that upgrade from earlier releases to 24.10 continue to see the **ix-Applications** dataset on the pool chosen for applications to use.
+New installs or systems upgrading where applications are not deployed and a pool is not chosen for apps use the hidden **ix-apps** dataset.
+Choosing the pool for apps to use, creates this dataset to store all container-related data.
+{{< /hint >}}

 If adding an additional storage volume, click **Add** to configure additional storage volumes for the application to use in addition to the main storage volume (dataset).
 The three storage options are: